zachjanicki/siting-report-generator/README.md

 - run `npm install` to install all relevant packages

 ## Data requirements
-- For the proof of concept to run successfully, a `dac.json` file must exist in the `unflappy/` directory
+- For the proof of concept to run successfully, a `dac.json` file must exist in the root directory